dadaismee/vs_blog/src/blog/phd-draft/index.md

 After Sterelny, we will use niche construction as a main evolutionary mechanism for both emergence of epistemic conditional agents from non-epistemic ones and evolution of normativity with institutional scaffolds.
 Developmental plasticity will be a key feature of a baseline cognitive architecture.
 Next, we formulate the problem in terms of cognitive architectures of reinforcement learning and Bayesian updating, which will serve as a foil for our own model.

-## Cognitive architectures of Skyrms's and Guala's agents
+## Cognitive architectures of Skyrms's and Guala's agents and the evolutionary plausibility of the shift
 Guala's RiE can benefit from taking Sterelny's theory of decoupled representation theory in its entirety seriously.
 It can be done by introducing the mechanism of cognitive niche construction as a bridge between ontic and epistemic correlation of strategies.
 As we have also distinguished between two agency models within RiE — Skyrms's non-epistemic conditional and Guala's epistemic conditional agents, their agents differ in cognitive architectures or underlying rationality assumptions.
 And niche construction theory can help them meet.
 Moreover, the very same niche construction mechanism can account for emergence of full-fledged normativity in the form of epistemic correlation of normaitve beliefs as in Guala's "Grazing game" and payoff-modified games.
 This would require us to model these transitions explicitly, but to do that we need to reformulate the problem in terms of cognitive architectures.

 Skyrms's agents do not possess any shared beliefs and coordinate strategies using solely interactional dependencies and environmental asymmetries.
 They are cue-based detection systems, in Sterelny's terms, meaning that they possess the simplest possible representational grade of tracking only genetically hard-wired environmental cues.
 Guala's example of butterflies correlating strategies based on the order of occupying of a sun spot is an example of such agent and of an objective non-epistemic environmental dependency.
 From a modeling point of view, Skyrms's agents are *simple reinforcement learners (RL)* [@erev1998] who update strategies on the observed objective frequencies and not representations.
 They do not have any *beliefs* to update.